ericshantos/veritas_br/README.md

 I dedicate the construction of this model to all my high school teachers, from whom, among all the lessons they taught me, critical thinking was paramount in shaping this application.

-A special mention to Professor Winola Cunha, who, on numerous occasions, instructed me to pay attention in the morphosyntax class, as I would one day need it.
+A special mention to Professor Winola Cunha, who, on numerous occasions, instructed me to pay attention in the morphosyntax class, as I would one day need it (and she was right).

 ## 📜 License